 Epidermolysis Bullosa (EB) is a rare genetic connective tissue disorder.
 There are many different variations of EB, but all share the common symptom of blistering skin that could tear and disintegrate due to any sort of minor movement or trauma.
 Blistering is not always confined to the outer skin of the body, esophagus, mouth, and inner lining of the stomach is affected as well.
 Any victim of EB experiences constant pain can be extremely enervating and in some cases deadly before the age of 30.
 EB affects 1 out of every 20,000 live births.

 Unfortunately, there is NO CURE for EB.
 However, improvement of symptoms can be made.
-This can include prevention of pain and infection, bandaging, surgeries, and care for wounds/blisters.
+This can include the prevention of pain and infection, bandaging, surgeries, and care for wounds/blisters.
 Those requiring their entire bodies to be wrapped are in need of special bandages, which are in high demand but low supply.
 Additionally, consistent surgeries are needed to help those who have complications from the disease.
 If you wish to learn more about this disease and about the Heal Child Skin Disease Foundation or donate, you can follow them on Facebook or simply visiting their website.